PureFallen/NGSPipe/README.md

 The code has literally been thrown together and patched several times over the last few years and as such is definitely a mess.
 It was never intended to be state of the art or performant, or I probably would have used something other than Python code for it.
 It just _works_, and that was good enough for me during that time.

+Core functionality happens in `NGSPipe.py`.
+The file `Killswitch.py` provides a very naive solution quickly deleting all Discord webhooks used in case of emergency to user that lacks experience with the use of REST APIs.

 ## Known Problems

 A lot.